-Caring for someone with dementia changes every day.
+Caring for someone living with dementia changes every day.
 As a cognitive condition, dementia affects individuals uniquely.
-Someone with vascular dementia will respond differently to a person with frontotemporal dementia.
+Someone living with vascular dementia will respond differently to a person living with frontotemporal dementia.
 The best advice is - trust your judgment.
 Your knowledge of the person will help you respond confidently and give the best care.

-This article explores how caring for someone with dementia may require learning new skills in communication.
+This article explores how caring for someone living with dementia may require learning new skills in communication.
 All behaviour is communication - but it can be challenging when it is negative, or uncharacteristically aggressive.
 Knowing which strategies help, will enable you to cope well and create a positive environment.

 How to Manage Challenging Symptoms of Dementia

-Thankfully, most people with dementia won’t exhibit aggressive behaviours.
+Thankfully, most people living with dementia won’t exhibit aggressive behaviours.
 But, on occasion, when a person feels frustrated, confused or overwhelmed they can act out.
-Caring for someone with dementia in these moments can be distressing.
+Caring for someone living with dementia in these moments can be distressing.
 There are several strategies we can use to cope well and restore a peaceful and calm atmosphere.

 • Reassure them, acknowledge their feelings, empathise and remind them they’re in the company of someone who cares for them